Eleven Days in May

 Eleven Days in May is a 2022 documentary that revolves around life in Gaza.
 Co-directed by Mohammed Sawwaf and Michael Winterbottom, Palestinian and British filmmakers respectively, the film specifically focusses on an 11 day bombing campaign by Israel.
 The aim of the film was to memorialize the children of Palestine who were killed.
 The documentary includes interviews from the families that were victims of the bombing.
 The film was given a 18 certificate since it showed the dead bodies of children.
-The film was distributed by Stalwart Revolution Films.
+The film was distributed by Revolution Films.